-The ICTC Management Committee met on September 8, 2021, and forward this item to the Commission for review and approval after public comment, if any:
+It is requested that ICTC Management Committee forward this item to the Commission for review and approval after public comment, if any:

-1. Adopt the Coordinated Public Transit - Human Services Transportation Plan for September 2021
+1. Adopt the Coordinated Public Transit - Human Services Transportation Plan for September 2021 n all

 2. Direct Staff to forward the Coordinated Public Transit - Human Services Transportation Plan to Caltrans as required.